is an Alternate History Magitek

 - Elemental Embodiment: The narrator's business is destroyed by earth, water, and fire elementals, and a witch deals with them to bring it back.
 Heinlein uses Paracelsus's description of the four elemental creatures: Gnomes (earth), Salamanders (fire), Undines (water), and Sylphs (wind).

 - Our Gnomes Are Weirder: The Earth Elementals are represented by gnomes.
 Granny Jennings summons their king who is about four feet high with a powerful build (upper arms as thick as Archie's thighs).
-His description is more suggestive of dwarves than anything else.
+His description is more suggestive of dwarves than anything else except they are hairless.

 - Fiery Salamander: One is used to vandalize Archie's business.
 However, its not malicious but playful ball of fire six inches in diameter with no sense that it was being malicious.

 - Undines: Its more of a slime creature than a beautiful woman.
 Archie describes its tracks in his destroyed business as if a slug the size of a "Crosley car" (a 1940s compact car) had passed by.

 - Wind: Sylphs are mentioned but none appear in the story.